 Emily and Elizabeth Chauffe (Kids Show Kids How to Make Balloon Animals) are two sisters who first attended Magic Camp in 2009.
 They learned how to make balloon animals, but quickly realized that books on the subject were meant for adults and professional balloon artists, not kids.
 So they teamed up to make a book for kids, by kids that anyone could do!
 Emily has since become a counselor at the camp, and the girls work local events both teaching and making balloon animals.

-Deanna Roy (Baby Dust and Stella and Dane) is a passionate advocate for women who have miscarried.
+Deanna Roy (Baby Dust and the Forever series) is a USA Today bestselling author of women's fiction.
+She is a passionate advocate for women who have miscarried.
 She has run the website PregnancyLoss.Info for 14 years, including many large spin-off support groups.
 Her articles and short stories have been published in many magazines including The Writer, The First Line, and publications by SCBWI and The Writers' League of Texas.
 She frequently speaks at conferences on the business of publishing.